Useful pages on the regulator website

 Non-monetary sanctioning powers and behaviour

-Failure to comply with the relevant laws and regulations may result in investigations by SENER (or other government agencies and regulators) and lead to the imposition of different sanctions, which may include (i) warnings, (ii) temporary or permanent suspension of operations, (iii) removal or disqualification of personnel, and (iv) reversal of permits, among other sanctions.
+Failure to comply with the relevant laws and regulations may result in investigations by SENER (or other government agencies and regulators) and lead to the imposition of different sanctions, which may include (i) warnings, (ii) temporary or permanent suspension of operations (power) or of the permit (O&G), (iii) removal or disqualification of personnel, and (iv) reversal of permits, among other sanctions.

-Both the Mexican power and hydrocarbons sectors are considered of public interest and public policy (orden público), meaning they are essential activities for the people and take preference over any other commercial activities.
+Both the Mexican power and hydrocarbons sectors are composed of public interest and public policy (orden público), meaning they are essential activities for the people and take preference over any other commercial activities.

-With regard to certain O&G downstream activities and all power-related activities, if a permit holder defaults in its obligations under a permit, SENER may (i) revoke the permit (only with regard to the relevant O&G downstream activities), (ii) temporarily take over the relevant assets, rights and facilities, or (iii) intervene in the permitted activity.
-In such cases, SENER may contract a third party to guarantee the continuity of the services or supply covered by the permit.
+With regard to certain O&G downstream activities and all power-related activities, if a permit holder defaults in its obligations under a permit, SENER may (i) suspend and/or revoke the permit (only with regard to the relevant O&G downstream activities), (ii) temporarily take over the relevant assets, rights and facilities, or (iii) intervene in the permitted activity.
+In such cases, SENER may contract with state productive enterprises (Pemex or CFE) to guarantee the continuity of the services or supply covered by the permit (the limitation to only contract with state productive enterprises – vis a vis contracting with any third party – is currently being challenged in court).

 A temporary takeover of the assets, rights and facilities necessary for the provision of the corresponding service will proceed, with regard to the relevant O&G downstream activities: